s3yonsei/rewind_serverless/README.md

 ./run.sh $DOCKER_USER
 ```

+The throughput results maybe consume nearly 1 hour to finish or more.
 In all subsequent experiments, the `user-memory` value is configured to 4096.

 ### Figure 8 (Run-to-Run execution time)
 ```bash